The ‘Needs to Know’

 29. We retrace our steps to the start of the cul de sac & turn right following the castle wall past the Westgate water tower

-Between November 1904 and April 1905, 1006 people in Lincoln contracted typhoid and of these 113 died.
+Between November 1904 and April 1905, 1006 people in Lincoln contracted typhoid & of these 113 died.
 It was Lincoln’s biggest peacetime tragedy.
-The outbreak of the disease was caused by a polluted supply of drinking water, which at the time was taken from a reservoir at Hartsholme (on the edge of the city) and from the River Witham.
-Despite heavy chlorination of the water public faith in the supply dwindled and many resorted to drawing water from ancient wells.
-Faced with a crisis situation, city officials and the Water Board realised that the provision of clean water and proper sanitation would be the only way to curb the disease and restore the residents’ faith in the public water supply.
+The outbreak of the disease was caused by a polluted supply of drinking water, which at the time was taken from a reservoir at Hartsholme (on the edge of the city) & from the River Witham.
+Despite heavy chlorination of the water public faith in the supply dwindled & many resorted to drawing water from ancient wells.
+Faced with a crisis situation, city officials and the Water Board realised that the provision of clean water & proper sanitation would be the only way to curb the disease & restore the residents’ faith in the public water supply.
 On its completion the Westgate Water Tower had an immediate impact on the city.
-Still in use today and a principle source of water for uphill Lincoln the tower, holding some 330,000 gallons (1,356,000 ltrs), remains an imposing landmark visible from miles away
+Still in use today & a principle source of water for uphill Lincoln the tower, holding some 330,000 gallons (1,356,000 ltrs), remains an imposing landmark visible from miles away

 30. Now on the left at the mini roundabout we come to another famous Lincoln site…the pub called The Strugglers Inn…

 At the time when hangings were carried out as a punishment, people often gathered in the pub to watch the event take place on the Castle tower.
-The pub dates back to 1841 and it was originally called the Stuggler Beer shop.
-The well preserved remains of the Roman Upper Gate West are buried within the castle’s ramparts behind the pub.
+The pub dates back to 1841 & it was originally called the Stuggler Beer shop.
+The well preserved remains of the Roman Upper Gate West are buried within the castle’s ramparts behind the pub

-Turn left here though & continue before turning into Mill Road on the right…let’s go down there.
+Turn left though & continue before turning into Mill Road on the right…let’s go down there.

-The Mill is still in full working order and provides flour, subject to sufficiently windy days!
-The Mill is now managed by Lincolnshire County Council but would not run without the group of devoted volunteers who help maintain, staff and promote the site.
-Today some of these volunteers showed us around & are so passionate.
+The Mill is still in full working order & provides flour, subject to sufficiently windy days!
+The Mill is now managed by Lincolnshire County Council, but would not run without the group of devoted volunteers who help maintain, staff & promote the site.
+Today some of these volunteers showed us around & are so passionate

 Please make a donation if you visit – it’s all free by the way!

-33. Told you you could spend a whole day doing this walk & now in late November the light’s beginning to fade so come on…we have more to do!
+33. We told you you could spend a whole day doing this walk & now in late November the light’s beginning to fade so come on…we have more to do!

 Head back along where we come from & then turn right & head down the hill…there’s some fab views across the valley here.
 The windmill volunteers told us that they watch the steam from the power stations & if it’s blowing their way the sails will turn…how fab is that!